-The passing of Taylor Hawkins shocked the music industry, with fans and musicians worldwide mourning his sudden death.
+The passing of Taylor Hawkins shocked the music industry, with fans and musicians worldwide mourning his sudden death and left questioning how he died.

 As a renowned musician, Hawkins received the title of the “best rock drummer” by the renowned British mag, Rhythm.